Ibaka's career-high 34 sends Raptors past Lakers, 121-107

+Kyle Lowry added 21 points and 15 assists for the Eastern Conference-leading Raptors, who haven't lost to the Lakers since 2014.

+"We really wanted to put some pressure on them and guard the ball," Nurse said.
+"We got off to an unbelievable start.
+We looked athletic and fast all over the place tonight."

-Toronto opened a stunning 31-point lead in the first quarter and didn't let it dwindle significantly until the final minutes, when the Lakers' youngster got the margin down to 117-107 with LeBron James on the bench.
+Toronto didn't let its huge lead dwindle significantly until the final minutes, when the Lakers' youngster got the margin down to 117-107 with LeBron James on the bench.
 Toronto was forced to re-insert its starters in the final minutes to preserve the win.

+"They've been playing like they're the best team in the Eastern Conference so far," said James, who finished with 18 points and six assists.
+"They just came out and hit us right in the mouth, and it's going to be very hard to make a game of that when you're trying to expend so much energy to get back into it."

 TIP-INS

-Lakers: Starting with their fourth-quarter slump in Portland on Saturday night, the Lakers were outscored 75-34 in a 21:16 stretch spanning the two games. ...
+Lakers: Starting with their fourth-quarter slump in Portland, the Lakers were outscored 75-34 in a 21:16 stretch spanning the two games. ...
 Fans at courtside included Denzel Washington, Kristen Bell, Dax Shepard, Ariel Winter, middleweight champion Canelo Alvarez, New York Giants receiver Odell Beckham Jr. and UFC featherweight title contender Brian Ortega, who will fight Max Holloway for the belt in Toronto on Dec.
 8.

 UP NEXT